Phone: 0161 214 1500

 Court of Protection

 Cases involving capacity assessments, family disputes regarding the welfare, property and financial affairs and care of vulnerable adults.

 Recent cases include warring siblings disputing the correct care for their mother.

 Clare is accredited for Direct Public Access instructions by the Bar Council and has advised and represented a number of individuals on this basis.
-She accepts instructions on this basis in Financial matters on divorce and in the Child Support Appeals Tribunal, and the Single Family Court – private law disputes regarding child arrangements.Book BarristerBack to top
+She accepts instructions on this basis in Financial matters on divorce and in the Child Support Appeals Tribunal, and– private law disputes regarding child arrangements.Book BarristerBack to top